 By train

 Tartu Railway Station is located 1.5 km from the city centre, there is a daily train service to Tartu from Tallinn, Valga, and Koidula.
-By catching a connecting train, it is possible to travel to Tartu also from Narva and Jõhvi as well as from Riga through Valga (see https://www.pv.lv/ for Riga-Valga tickets).
-The tickets within Estonia can be purchased from the website https://elron.ee/en or on the train, it is however cheaper to purchase the ticket online in advance.
-You can also take a bicycle on the train, but additional bicycle ticket must be purchased for it.
+By catching a connecting train, it is possible to travel to Tartu also from Narva and Jõhvi as well as from Riga through Valga (see https://www.vivi.lv/en/ for Riga-Valga tickets).
+The tickets within Estonia can be purchased from the website https://elron.ee/en or on the train from the ticket machine or from a ticket controller, it is however cheaper to purchase the ticket online in advance.
+You can also take a bicycle to the train, but additional bicycle ticket must be purchased for it.

 In the trains, there are two different price classes.
-In the first class, there are wider seats with adjustable backrests, there are also power sockets and tables available for working.
-With the ticket to the first class a seat number can be booked.
+In the first class, there are wider seats with adjustable backrests, there are also power sockets and tables available for working with laptop.
+With the ticket to the first class a certain seat number is booked for you.
 In the second class, you can choose a free seat (no certain seat is reserved with the ticket) and there are power sockets and tables available at some seats.
-The number of passengers in the second class cars is higher than usual on Friday and Sunday nights.
+Note that the number of passengers in the second class is higher than usual on Friday and Sunday nights, thus it would be good to book your ticket in advance and get on the train earlier to secure a seat.

-From the railway station, the city center can be reached by catching regular busses No 3 or No 25.
-More information on the public transportation in Tartu: https://visittartu.com/public-transport.
-You can also take a taxi or rent a Smart Bike (there are both electric-assist bikes and classic bikes available).
-You can also use Bolt mobile app for ordering a taxi.
+From the railway station, the city center can be reached by walking (about 1.4 km) or catching regular city buses No 3 or No 25, all timetables of the city buses can be found here.
+Find more information on transportation in Tartu here.
+You may also take a taxi or rent a Smart Bike (there are both electric-assist bikes and classic bikes available).
+You may also use the Bolt mobile app for ordering a taxi.
+If you plan to come by your own car, see information about parking in Tartu.

 Tartu city bikes.
 Photo: Renee Altrov